printdeal/printdeal-api-rst-docs/docs/Orders/Retrieving_order_information.rst

 For example orderLine price is 100 and vatAmount is 21 as per 21% vatAmountPercentage.

-So if customer have 7% of discount then customerDiscount will show discountAmount & discountAmountTax.
+So if customer have 7% of discount then customerDiscount will show discountAmount & discountTaxAmount.

 discountAmount will be 7 on price so final price will be 93.
 (100 - 7 = 93)

-discountAmountTax will be 1.47 on vatAmount so final vatAmount will be 19.53.
+discountTaxAmount will be 1.47 on vatAmount so final vatAmount will be 19.53.
 (21 - 1.47 = 19.53)

 ****************
 Order has failed